atantomo/DynamicHeightCollectionViewLayout/README.md

 ## Installation

-Drag the 'DynamicHeightCollectionViewLayout' folder into your project.
+Drag the 'NormalizedHeightCollectionViewLayout' folder into your project.

 ## Usage
 (Please see demo project under 'Demo' folder for more details)

-* Create an instance of `DynamicHeightCollectionViewLayout` and specify the type of cell that you want to use for measurement
+* Create an instance of `NormalizedHeightCollectionViewLayout` and specify the type of cell that you want to use for measurement
 ```
-lazy var gridLayout: DynamicHeightCollectionViewLayout<GridCollectionViewCell> = {
+lazy var gridLayout: NormalizedHeightCollectionViewLayout = {
-    let layout = DynamicHeightCollectionViewLayout<GridCollectionViewCell>()
+    let layout = NormalizedHeightCollectionViewLayout()
     layout.measurementCell = gridMeasurementCell // gridMeasurementCell is subclass of UICollectionViewCell initialized from nib
     ...
 ```